huozhi/codice/README.md

 - `--editor-text-color`: The color of the editor text.
 - `--editor-background-color`: The background color of the editor.
-- `--editor-control-color`: The color of the editor controls.

 For example, you can set the following CSS in your application: